Bed Bug Exterminator in Detroit Michigan — One-Visit Elimination

 “You’re not leaving this house until you treat it.”

 He explained the prep and time requirements.
+She said she would wait outside.

 During treatment, he documented an adult bed bug in a dining room chair.